Ahmad-Mukhtar/Library_Managment_System/README.md

 # Library_Managment_System
-A Simple Library Managment System built in java using javafx by following Solid Sesign Principles.
+A Simple Library Managment System built in java using javafx by following Solid design Principles.

 Functionlites: